Subscribe

 Summary

-• ETFs and taxation found themselves on the agenda for the April general elections, particularly for voters in their 20s and 30s – the demographic most interested in the sector.
+• ETFs and taxation became an election issue, particularly for voters in their 20s and 30s, the demographic most interested in the sector.

-• Overall, the authorities have a suspicious and cautious approach to crypto and are pursuing regulation and legislation that protects the customer and enhances transparency.
+• Overall, the authorities maintain a cautious approach to crypto and while keen to support the sector are also intent on protecting the customer and enhancing transparency.

 • Read other Crypto in Action articles.